jwjeffr/ml4g/README.md

 python process.py
 ```

-Visualize the dataset (need to use `xvfb-run` on Palmetto run OVITO in headless mode):
+Visualize the dataset (need to use `xvfb-run` on Palmetto to run OVITO in headless mode):

 ```bash
 xvfb-run python dataset-vis.py